MicrosoftDocs/sql-docs/docs/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service.md

 ## Back up database
-In this step, back up the database `SQLTest` to your Azure Blob storage account using either the GUI within SQL Server Management Studio, or Transact-SQL (T-SQL).
+In this step, back up the database `SQLTestDB` to your Azure Blob storage account using either the GUI within SQL Server Management Studio, or Transact-SQL (T-SQL).

 # [SSMS](#tab/SSMS)

 1. If the **Back Up Database** wizard is not already open, expand the **Databases** node within **Object Explorer** of [SQL Server Management Studio(SSMS)](../ssms/download-sql-server-management-studio-ssms.md).
-1. Right-click your new `SQLTest` database, hover over **Tasks** and then select **Back up...** to launch the **Back Up Database** wizard.
+1. Right-click your new `SQLTestDB` database, hover over **Tasks** and then select **Back up...** to launch the **Back Up Database** wizard.
 1. Select **URL** from the **Back up to** drop down, and then select **Add** to launch the **Select Backup Destination** dialog box.

    ![Back up to URL](media/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service/back-up-to-url.png)